 Hole in the Wall

 This unique attraction near Port Alberni is popular for a good reason.
 Not only do you get to view a historic landmark, but at only 1.3 km, it's also easy to get to!
-The area is a popular cooling-off spot during the hot summer months; however, for great water flow, go during the wet seasons (late fall to early spring).
+The area is a popular cooling-off spot during the hot summer months; however, for greater water flow, go during the wet seasons (late fall to early spring).

 Neck Point

 Named for a gravel bar connecting the park to a large rock out in the water, Neck Point Park in North Nanaimo offers stunning ocean views.
 The rock off the gravel bar is the perfect location to sit and watch sea lions and, if you are lucky, sometimes even orcas as they pass by.
-The 1.5 km trail that runs through the park is mostly developed and consists of a few boardwalks (with stairs), lookouts, and information boards.

 Englishman River Falls

 The Englishman River Falls loop is approximately 1.5 km long and crosses the river twice, delighting walkers with stunning canyon views below.
 Viewing areas and platforms are provided at various key locations throughout the park.
-This Provincial Park is found just outside of Parksville.

 Cathedral Grove (MacMillan Provincial Park)

-One of the most accessible locations on Vancouver Island to find an old-growth forest is MacMillan Provincial Park, otherwise known as Cathedral Grove.
-On the 1.6 km loop trail, visitors can stroll through giant Douglas fir trees, some more than 800 years old.
+One of the most accessible locations on Vancouver Island for old-growth forests is MacMillan Provincial Park, otherwise known as Cathedral Grove.

 Vancouver Island Trails Under 4 km